ssato/python-anyconfig/README.rst

   # overwritten by the later ones:
   conf6 = anyconfig.load("/etc/foo.d/*.json", merge=anyconfig.MS_REPLACE)

-For more details, please take a look at the `documentation
+For more details of anyconfig, please take a look at the `documentation
 <http://python-anyconfig.readthedocs.org/en/latest/>`_ is available on the Read
 the Docs web site, which is also can be built locally: